-Pay particular attention to the issue of total number of cubes.
+Pay particular attention to the issue of the total number of cubes.

-For example, suppose five of the 20 cubes selected in the last sample is tagged.
+For example, suppose five of the 20 cubes selected in the last sample are tagged.

 What can this tell us about the total number of cubes in the bag?